 Big Data analysis can predict demands and with relevant data on choices of user helping you fill out a store that is customized to the user’s tastes and current trends.

-Recommendation Engine is essentially a complex arena of algorithms that analyse a consumer’s behaviour, the google searches, the ads viewed, the people followed on Instagram and Facebook with an end goal to determine the taste and preferences of a user.
+Recommendation Engine is essentially a complex arena of algorithms that analyze a consumer’s behavior, the google searches, the ads viewed, the people followed on Instagram and Facebook with an end goal to determine the taste and preferences of a user.